Get free ebooK with 50 must do coding Question for Product Based Companies solved

 Trigger in DBMS

-Last Updated on March 22, 2023 by Prepbytes
+Last Updated on December 27, 2023 by Ankit Kochar

-What is the Trigger in DBMS
+What is the Trigger in DBMS?

 Trigger in DBMS is a special type of stored procedure that is automatically executed in response to certain database events such as an INSERT, UPDATE, or DELETE operation.
 Triggers can be used to perform actions such as data validation, enforcing business rules, or logging.
 They can be defined to execute before or after the triggering event and can be defined to execute for every row or once for each statement.
 Triggers are a powerful feature of dbms that allow developers to define automatic actions based on database events.